leafac/leafac.com/prose/playing-the-game-with-plt-redex/predicate-relations.md

             #t)
 ```

-The predicate relation `winning-board?` only holds for the `example-winning-board`.
+The predicate relation only holds for the `example-winning-board`.

 * * *